 Furthermore, the Building Administrator shall inform all volunteers who work or apply to work unsupervised with children on a regular basis of the need to display appropriate behavior at all times, and that they may be required to provide a set of fingerprints at any time so that a criminal records check can be conducted.
-If a criminal records check is then conducted, it will be done as a condition of continued service as a volunteer.
+If a criminal records check is then conducted, it will be done as a condition of continued service as a volunteer and will be at the Board’s expense.

-If a criminal records check indicates that a volunteer has been convicted of or pleaded guilty to any of the offenses listed below and/or described in Division (A)(1) of Section 109.572 of the Revised Code, the volunteer will be informed either that the Board is no longer interested in maintaining his/her volunteer service or that the volunteer will be assigned to duties for which s/he will not work unsupervised with children.
+If a criminal records check indicates that a volunteer has been convicted of or pleaded guilty to any of the offenses listed below and/or described in Division (A)(1) of Section 109.572 of the Revised Code, the volunteer will be informed that the Board is no longer interested in maintaining his/her volunteer service.

-The Building Administrator shall inform each volunteer of the District's appreciation for his/her time and efforts in assisting in the operation of the schools and for his/her understanding with regard to the need for all volunteers to be subject to possible criminal records check.
+The Superintendent shall inform each volunteer of the District's appreciation for his/her time and efforts in assisting in the operation of the schools and for his/her understanding with regard to the need for all volunteers to be subject to possible criminal records check.

 Offenses